Mayra Dias Gomes: Journalism career

 After the success of her first novel, Mayra became a musical reporter at the largest newspaper in Brazil, Folha de São Paulo, and later a biweekly columnist.
 Her column "On The Road" talked about her adventures backstage at concerts and behind the scenes in general.
 In 2011, Mayra also became a collaborator for Folha Ilustrada, where she published interviews with the casts of "Twilight", "The Hunger Games", and "Mad Man", amongst many others.

 Early on, she collaborated with Spin Earth, a website for Spin magazine.
 She also published stories on Brazilian magazines such as Teen Vogue, Isto É Gente, Viagem e Turismo, Época, Capricho, TPM, Trip and Sexy.
 She wrote a section called "People and Stories" for Contigo!
 Magazine (an equivalent to People magazine in the US), where she narrated the stories of Brazilian immigrants in the United States.
 She was also a columnist for VH1 Brazil's website, where she talked about Hollywood events and concerts.
 She was a host on MTV and talked about literature on the show Notícias MTV ("MTV News").

 Mayra made a name for herself in Rolling Stone Brazil magazine when she published an article about Damien Echols, an American boy falsely accused, convicted and sent to death row for the murder of three children, in the case known as The West Memphis Three.
 She later wrote the foreword to the Brazilian version of "Devil's Knot", by Mara Leveritt, the most important book about the case.
 Rolling Stone also published her interviews with Arnold Schwarzenegger, Jennifer Lawrence, Woody Harrelson and Jesse Eisenberg, amongst others.

 In 2014, Mayra published a story on Glamour magazine, where she revealed that she had been raped when she was fifteen years old by a boy in her school.
 Glamour magazine also later followed Mayra at the Oscars, and published her interview with Caitlyn Jenner.

 In Hollywood, Mayra did several red carpet events, including the premiere of "New Moon" and The Academy Awards.
 She also does cinema interview for UOL, and has interviewed stars such as Vin Diesel, Tina Fey, Whoopi Goldberg, and the Muppets, amongst others.

 She collaborated with American magazine The Hollywood Reporter and wrote about her investigations into the allegedly most haunted buildings and hotels in Hollywood.

 Modeling

 In September 2007, Mayra posed for VIP Magazine.
 In August 2009, she participated in a shoot with Playboy magazine.
 In 2009, she was the cover and centerfold of Sexy magazine.
-Mayra was the poster girl for the "Los Angeles Brazilian Film Festival" in 2011.
+Mayra was the poster girl for the Los Angeles Brazilian Film Festival in 2011.
 In 2023, she became the February cover and centerfold of Playboy Denmark.
+After Playboy, her modeling career took off, and she landed covers on multiple magazines such as FHM US, FHM Canada, Cosmopolitan Middle East, Forbes Morocco, and Vogue Sweden.